 Workers’ compensation exists to give employees like you a financial safety net in case of accidents.
 However, getting the money you need and might be entitled to collect is not always as easy as it should be.
 The insurance company may not cover medical treatments you believe are necessary for your recovery.
 They may even deny your claim altogether.

-A Marksville workers’ compensation lawyer can help you prepare your case so that you can fight for workers’ compensation benefits.
-Call our office at (318) 777-7777 to get started.
+A Marksville workers’ compensation lawyer from our firm can help you prepare your case so that you can fight for workers’ compensation benefits.
+Call our office to get started.

 - Falls, either from heights or by tripping or slipping

 - Electrical shocks or burns

 - Chemical burns, fumes, or exposure

 Workplace injuries like these can turn your life upside-down.
 You may have suffered an injury or combination of injuries, such as:

 - Neck injury